gapdays/gap-sage-days2016/program.md

 title: Program
 ---

-The focus of this event will be on improving GAP-SageMath integration and interaction between our systems.
+The focus of the GAP-Sage Math workshop will be on improving GAP-SageMath integration and interaction between our systems and between their developers.
 Topics may include (but will not be limited to):

 * better support of libGAP by GAP developers and adaptation of libGAP to HPC-GAP